Construction Project Manager

 There were 551,000 project managers employed in 2008.

+In the past project managers usually rose through the ranks after years of working as carpenters, masons, plumbers or electricians.
 Now, many employers prefer to hire people who have earned a bachelor's degree in construction science, construction management, building science or civil engineering.

 In addition to a college degree, to become a project manager one also needs work experience.
 It can be obtained through an internship, a co-op experience or through paying jobs in the industry.
 One must have good oral and written communications skills, strong interpersonal and decision-making skills, and the ability to multi-task.
 Since things don't always go as planned, a project manager must be able to work well under pressure.